Does An Aspirin a Day Really Keep the Heart Attack Away?

 Taking an aspirin (acetylsalicylic acid) impedes the clotting action of the blood (platelets) at the area of injury.
 So even if the area already has plaque, and thus the artery has been narrowed, aspirin prevents the clotting so the obstruction does not occur.

-But, is this the best method of heart attack prevention?
+But, is this the best method for heart attack prevention?
 Furthermore, is this truly prevention or simply a Band-Aid?

 What Causes the Inflammation in the First Place?

 So far so good with this investigation!
-Our findings now lead us to the question of what causes inflammation to the arteries that results in damage and plaque in the first place.
+Our findings now lead us to the question of what causes inflammation to the arteries that result in damage and plaque in the first place.

 In general, the allistic medical consensus is that this process is triggered by high cholesterol, specifically “bad” cholesterol or LDL; thus the onslaught of low-fat diets, butter substitutes, Lipitor and other “cholesterol” suppressors.